 We asked Alexandra Nagy the following four questions in the interview:

-Question 1: For which topics is gamification suitable?
+Question 1: For what topics is gamification suitable?

 Question 2: What should be considered when implementing gamification?

-Question 4: What advantages does blink.it offer specifically for gamification courses?
+Question 4: What advantages does blink. it offer particularly for gamification courses?

-Question 1: For which topics is gamification suitable?
+Question 1: For what topics is gamification suitable?

 Whether dry or interesting – gamification is suitable for all topics!
-Especially for content where learning is perceived as laborious.
-This is because playful elements lighten such topics.
-This promotes the motivation of course participants, as learning successes become visible through, for example, levels or points gathering.
-This reduces the likelihood that participants will prematurely drop out of the online course.
-With gamification, you as a trainer have the opportunity to create courses that contain challenges and tasks.
-This way, your course participants develop and grow step by step beyond themselves!
+Especially for content that is perceived as tedious.
+Because playful elements make such topics more engaging.
+This promotes the motivation of course participants since learning successes are made visible through, for example, levels or collecting points.
+This reduces the likelihood that participants will drop out of the online course prematurely.
+Through gamification, you as a trainer have the opportunity to create courses that include challenges and difficulties.
+This way, your course participants will develop and grow step by step beyond themselves!

 Question 2: What should be considered when implementing gamification?

-The following four tips from Alexandra Nagy show how to sensibly incorporate gamification into your online courses:
+Alexandra Nagy provides the following four tips on how you can intelligently incorporate gamification into your online courses:

 What is the skill level of your participants?
-Using a quiz or survey, you can find out how much background knowledge already exists.
-This allows you to find the perfect balance between challenge and learning success!
+You can use a quiz or a survey to find out how much background knowledge is already in place.
+This way, you find the perfect balance between challenge and learning success!

-Info: The flow theory suggests that learners should not be over- or under-challenged during the learning process.
-When both balance out, learners surpass personal goals and enhance their learning and development curve.
+Info: The flow theory states that learners should not be over- or under-challenged in the learning process.
+When both are balanced, learners can surpass personal goals and enhance their learning and development curve.

 Gamification gives participants the opportunity to continually develop their skills.
-They learn not just dryly but master challenges and tasks so that they can develop their skills step by step.
+They not only learn dry content but also master challenges so they can gradually advance their skills.

 Alexandra Nagy

 Think of an exciting story and build your course around it!
-If you choose a topic and align your course content with it, it will become more interesting right away.
-The story provides your online course with unity and a framework.
-Your course goal becomes clearly recognizable, and your participants know what is needed to climb the mountain summit.
+If you choose a topic and align your course content accordingly, it will become directly more interesting.
+The story gives your online course consistency and a framework.
+Your course goal thus becomes clearly recognizable, and your participants know what is needed to reach the mountain summit.
 A unique story also generates attention:

-By giving them a story to tell, the participants spread the challenge wonderfully.
+By giving them a story to tell, the participants also wonderfully spread the challenge further.

 Alexandra Nagy

-Clearly formulated objectives show your course participants what they will achieve with your online course.
-Gamification elements (level thinking, points gathering) support motivation and ambition to develop further and reach the goal.
+Clearly formulated goals show your course participants what they will achieve with your online course.
+Gamification elements (level thinking, collecting points) support the motivation and ambition to develop further and achieve the goal.

-Levels, like in the CX Challenge, show the current learning progress and how participants are getting closer to the course goal.
-This progress acts as a "positive trigger" for many.
-Additional prizes also spark motivation and determination among participants to complete the course.
-Sustained motivation is thus the key to surpassing oneself and reaching the summit of the mountain.
+Levels, like in the CX Challenge, show the current learning progress and how the participants are getting closer to the course goal.
+This progress acts as a “positive trigger” for many participants.
+Additional rewards also ignite motivation and determination in participants to complete the course.
+Sustained motivation is therefore the key to overcoming oneself and reaching the peak of the mountain.

-The CX Challenge consisted of a kind of "best-of" content around the topic of customer experience from Kunde 21.
-This content had to be adapted to the mountain summit story and level thinking.
-Accordingly, the course content was made more engaging with images and videos relevant to the topic.
+The CX Challenge consisted of a kind of "best-of" content on the topic of customer experience from Kunde 21.
+This content still needed to be adapted to the mountain summit story and level thinking.
+Consequently, the course content was enlivened with images and videos related to the topic.

-Gamification is often criticized because it is said that the playful elements push content to the background.
-However, this doesn’t have to be the case!
-Therefore, it is essential to maintain the balance between playful elements and learning content.
+Gamification is often criticized, as it is said that the playful elements push the knowledge content into the background.
+However, this does not have to be the case!
+It is therefore important to maintain the balance between playful elements and learning content.

-Everything you tell – no matter how funny it is – must be connected to the theory.
+Everything that one narrates – no matter how amusing – must be related to the theory.

 Alexandra Nagy

-Question 4: What advantages does blink.it offer specifically for gamification courses?
+Question 4: What advantages does blink. it offer particularly for gamification courses?

-To make gamification courses particularly immersive, the learning content should be varied and tailored to a specific theme.
+To make gamification courses particularly immersive, the knowledge content should be enlivened and adapted to a specific topic.
 You want to tell a story!
-Therefore, use different formats in your course.
-This way, your participants can better immerse themselves in the story.
-You support your theme visually, e.g., through cover images of your courses and chapters, images, videos, and audio files in your courses and through links to other websites (e.g., YouTube).
+Therefore, use different formats in the course.
+This way, your participants can dive better into the story.
+You support your topic visually, for example, through title images of your courses and chapters, images, videos, and audio files in your courses, and by linking to other websites (e.g., YouTube).

 The blink.it learning platform is intuitively applicable not only for course creators but also for course participants.
-This allows participants to easily immerse themselves in the story of the gamification course without being deterred by complicated applications.
+This way, participants can easily immerse themselves in the story of the gamification course and are not deterred by a complicated application.

-For us, with blink.it, participant support is practically zero.
-There are never problems.
+For us, the support of participants with blink. it is virtually at zero.
+There are never any problems.

 Alexandra Nagy

-The learning effect and personal development should not fall by the wayside, despite gamification.
-Therefore, the challenge participants answered a survey at the end of each Blink.
-This helped them reflect on and apply the knowledge they learned.
-With blink.it, you can choose between quizzes, surveys, and tests and incorporate them at the appropriate points in the chapter.
-This makes the gamification course even more interactive, and the content doesn't fall short!
+The learning effect and personal development should not fade into the background, despite gamification.
+Therefore, the participants of the challenge answered a survey at the end of each blink.
+This helped reflect and apply the learned knowledge.
+You can choose between quiz, survey, and exam at blink.it and incorporate these at the respective points in the chapter.
+This makes the gamification course even more interactive, and knowledge content does not fall short!

-Our claim is that we can convey all our content and upload it easily.
-The blink.it platform is intuitive from our side (as creators) and also for the participants.
+Our claim is that we convey all our content and can upload easily.
+The blink.it platform is intuitive for us (as creators) and also for the participants.

 Alexandra Nagy